jakemorgangit/ScanPy/README.md

 You can edit the Name and Comments fields for devices directly in the table.
 These customs names and comments are saved to the local SQLLite database, and persist so are available the next time the tool is used.

-Additionally, you save your GUI configurations (column width etc) and revisit them later, thanks to persistent database storage.
+Additionally, you can save your GUI configurations (column width etc) and revisit them later, thanks to persistent database storage.

 # Future Enhancements